Nezha: Iconography

-In the Yuan dynasty Sanjiao Soushen Daquan, prior to his reincarnation into the mortal realm, is a great immortal under the Jade Emperor, who wears a golden wheel around his head, has three heads, nine eyes, and eight arms, and can blow azure clouds out of his mouth.
+In the Yuan dynasty Sanjiao Soushen Daquan (Complete Collection of Deities of the Three Religions), prior to his reincarnation into the mortal realm, Nezha was a great immortal under the Jade Emperor, who wears a golden wheel around his head, has three heads, nine eyes, and eight arms, and can blow azure clouds out of his mouth.
 After his suicide and resurrection by the Buddha, he wields a spear and an embroidered ball.

 Origin

 According to Meir Shahar, the name Nezha comes from Nalakuvara, depicted as a heroic yaksha general in the Mahamayuri.
 The link to Nalakuvara is established through variants in his Chinese name appearing in translations of Tantric Buddhist Texts.

-The original variant Naluojiupoluo (那羅鳩婆羅) changed to Naluojubaluo (捺羅俱跋羅), Nazhajuwaluo (那吒矩韈囉) and finally Nazha (那吒).
+The original variant 那羅鳩婆羅 changed to 捺羅俱跋羅, 那吒矩韈囉 and finally 那吒 (Nazha).
 The simple addition of the "mouth radical" (口) to Na (那) changes the name to the current form Nezha (哪吒).

 In addition, Nalakuvara's father Kubera was eventually absorbed into the Buddhist pantheon as the Heavenly King Vaiśravaṇa.
 Shahar notes that Vaisravana was somehow connected to the historical Tang Dynasty general Li Jing.
 This explains the name and position of Nezha's father, the Pagoda-Bearing Heavenly King Li Jing.

 Worship

 Na Tcha Temple of the Centre of Macau, a Nezha temple behind the Ruins of St. Paul, in Macau.

-Nezha is worshipped in Chinese folk religion and is called "Marshal of the Central Altar" or "Prince Nezha", the "Third Prince".
+Nezha is worshipped in Chinese folk religion and is called "Marshal of the Central Altar" (三坛大会元帅), or the "Third Prince" (三太子).

 As in traditional folklore, Nezha flies around swiftly on his wind fire wheels, so he is also regarded as the tutelary god of many professional drivers, like trucks, taxis, or sightseeing bus drivers.
 They tend to place a small statue of Nezha in the vehicles for a safe drive.

 Nezha is also often regarded as the patron god of children and filial piety.
 Parents would make an offering to Nezha with the hope that their children would grow up strong, healthy, and be dutiful and respectful.

 Influence

 Arts

 Nezha has frequently appeared in Chinese mythology and ancient Chinese literature such as Fengshen Yanyi (or Investiture of the Gods), although the story of Nezha Conquering the Sea is the most well known among Chinese households.

-In Journey to the West, Nezha was a general under his father, "Pagoda-wielding Heavenly King" Li Jing.
+In Journey to the West, Nezha was a general under his father, "Pagoda-Beating Heavenly King" Li Jing.
 He fought the Monkey King, Sun Wukong, when the latter rebelled against the Jade Emperor.
 They later became friends.
 Nezha made some appearances in the novel to help the four protagonists defeat powerful demons including his adoptive sister, Lady Earth Flow.

 Nezha is a recurring character in R. F. Kuang's 2018 novel The Poppy War and her trilogy of the same name.
-In the series Nezha is the second son of a powerful Warlord in a country loosely based on China.
+In the series Nezha is the second son of a powerful warlord in a country loosely based on China.